About the Champaign Fire Department Prevention Division

 The Champaign Fire Department provides important leadership to community fire and life safety initiatives.
 This commitment includes directing a number of initiatives at a national, state, county and local level with programs including Risk Watch, Vision 20/20, Start Safe with Safe Kids, USA, Home Safety Council Network, and Fire Factor.
 These partnership initiatives allow our community to work together and share like messages as we strive to lower deaths and injuries for target audiences of preschoolers through college.
 Risk Watch, an unintentional injury prevention curriculum adopted by Champaign Unit 4 in the mid 1990’s provides age-appropriate and nationally agreed upon safety messages to children from Kindergarten to fifth grade.
 Stakeholder partnerships share knowledgeable risk experts from Champaign Police Department, Champaign Fire Department, American Red Cross, Illinois Poison Center, Carle Foundation Hospital, and Champaign Park District into the classrooms to deliver life saving messages focused upon the number one way young people are dying—fire safety, bike safety, water safety, pedestrian safety, motor vehicle safety, poison safety, choking, suffocation, and gun safety.

-The Prevention Division of the Champaign Fire Department provides fire inspection and fire safety education services to the University of Illinois campus.
+The Prevention Division of the Life Safety Division provides fire inspection and fire safety education services to the City of Champaign community and the University of Illinois campus.

 Champaign Fire Department’s (CFD) Youthful Firesetter (YFS) Program provides opportunity for intervention and education for youth and caretakers when a child begins to engage in fire play and or unsafe fire behaviors.